IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 ## Invoking action with parameters

-When invoking actions through the command-line, parameter values can be passed as through explicit command-line parameters `—param` flag, theshorter `-p` flag or using an input file containing raw JSON.
+When invoking actions through the command-line, parameter values can be passed as through explicit command-line parameters `—param` flag, the shorter `-p` flag or using an input file containing raw JSON.

-1. Invoke the `hello` action using explicit command-line parameters.
+1. Invoke the `hello` action using explicit command-line parameters using `--param` flag:

     ```bash
     ibmcloud fn action invoke --result hello --param name Elrond --param place Rivendell
+    ```

+    or using the `-p` short form:

+    ```bash
+    ibmcloud fn action invoke --result hello -p name Elrond -p place Rivendell
     ```

     ```json